Personnel records of the First World War

 - Officers completed a one-sided form called the Officers’ Declaration Paper.

 Three copies of the attestation papers were completed.
 The CEF service file includes one copy, except for those who ended up not serving.
 Another set of the attestation papers was bound in registers (RG9-II-B-8, volumes 1 to 654).
-In an earlier project, those documents were digitized linked to the database entries.
+In an earlier project, those documents were digitized and linked to the database entries.

-- First World War service files do not contain photographs.
+First World War service files do not contain photographs.
 The military did not take pictures of service members when they enlisted.
 Commercial photographers or family members took the majority of photographs of individuals for personal use.

-- Some Canadian nurses were not part of the CEF.
+Some Canadian nurses were not part of the CEF.
 Many served with British military and civilian units.
 In these cases, the person will not have a CEF service file.

 Non-Permanent Active Militia (RG9-II-B-7)